UCL-EO/geog0111/docs/003_Help.md

 You might notice that there are many online forums you can post to to get advice on coding, and we mention  [https://stackoverflow.com](https://stackoverflow.com) as an example.
 Remember that not all posts are equally useful: pay attention to comments from other users on any answer, as well as post votes.
 Do not look on `stackoverflow` until you have exhausted simpler help methods.
 You should *not* generally be posting on these in this course.
 You will find answers to all that you need in these notes or on existing online pages.
 You most certainly must *not* post on forums asking questions about anyt exercises you need to complete or work you need to submit.
-The course administrators may monitor this
+The course administrators may monitor this.

+### You should know how to get help on Python functions

+You should know how to learn about how to use a particular function, through reading the help information.
+Take notice of the formatting of this, as you will need to be writing your own help statements later in the course.

+You should know how to use the Python function `range()` and understand teh basics of how to use the Python `list` data type.

+If you are unsure of any of these, then try going over the material again, explore other resources you may find, and/or come to the Thursday help sessions and ask for help.